worldoptimizer/HypeCommandPipeline/README.md

 Optionally you can also link a SRI version or specific releases.
 Read more about that on the JsDelivr (CDN) page for this extension at https://www.jsdelivr.com/package/gh/worldoptimizer/HypeCommandPipeline

-Learn how to use the latest extension version and how to combine extentions into one file at https://github.com/worldoptimizer/HypeCookBook/wiki/Including-external-files-and-Hype-extensions
+Learn how to use the latest extension version and how to combine extensions into one file at https://github.com/worldoptimizer/HypeCookBook/wiki/Including-external-files-and-Hype-extensions